Where do I place moth traps to get rid of moths?

 As Miles David said, "Time isn’t the main thing.
 It’s the only thing."
 You must allow adequate time for your traps to be effective.

 Moths can be difficult to eradicate.
 Often, while the first round of traps is catching adult males, there is a second round of eggs incubating.
 Just when the problem seems to be under control, the new eggs hatch.
 Each time there is a hatch, there will be fewer and fewer moths (meaning fewer and fewer males).
-To wipe out all of the cycles of moths, it can take as little as 3 weeks or it can take up to 6 months, depending on how bad the infestation is, how clean the kitchen is, and most importantly, if all of the contaminated food sources have been eliminated.
+To wipe out all of the cycles of moths, it can take as little as 3 weeks or it can take up to 6 months, depending on how bad the infestation is, how clean the kitchen is and, most importantly, if all of the contaminated food sources have been eliminated.

 Can I move the traps from their original location?